lachlan-hore/Week-8-quiz/README.md

 </p>

 ### **Part 2: Coding Technique**
 When I first explored fractal artworks in p5.js, I read [chapter 8](https://natureofcode.com/fractals/) of *The Nature of Code* by Daniel Shiffman.
-I later realised I had overlooked that fractals would be covered in week 10 of the canvas.
+I later realised I had overlooked that fractals would be covered in the week 10 lecture.
 Still, the chapter provided valuable insight into creating dynamic, natural fractals, especially the Koch curve and L-systems.
 It also emphasized the importance of avoiding infinite recursion and simplifying computation by calculating points relative to angles rather than distance.
 The images below demonstrate a simple scalable tree created with vectors, where the rotation angle is controlled by the mouseX position.

 <p align="center">
   <img src="readmeImages/Tree.png" width="57%">